G

 Q: Can AI generate a WBS?

 A: Yes.
-AI can generate a draft WBS, suggest branches, assign draft codes, and even output Mermaid code for quick visualization.
+AI can generate an initial WBS draft, suggest branches, assign draft codes, and produce Mermaid code for quick visualization.

 Related Checklists